RaviTella/Kubernetes/AKS/Nginx-SpringBoot-Ingress/README.md

 # Overview
 Ingress controller provides reverse proxy, traffic routing, and TLS termination for Kubernetes services.
-This example shows how to specifically onfigure your Spring application and generally any application along with Nginx configuration and deployment to implement path based traffic routing
+This example shows how to specifically configure Spring application and generally any application along with Nginx configuration and deployment to implement path based traffic routing

 # Getting started
 * Deploy AKS cluster: